coder1379/IceWorld/IceWorld-LICENSE.md

-BSD 3-Clause License
+The IceWorld framework is free software.
+It is released under the terms of the following BSD 3-Clause License.

-Copyright (c) 2019, coder1379
+Copyright (c) 2019 by IceWorld (https://github.com/coder1379/IceWorld)
 All rights reserved.

 Redistribution and use in source and binary forms, with or without